 In these letters Grant expressed a similar opinion to the early stated war aims of Abraham Lincoln.
 Lincoln wrote in 1862, “My paramount object in this struggle is to save the Union, and is not either to save or destroy Slavery.
 If I could save the Union without freeing any slave, I would do it, and if I could save it by freeing all the slaves, I would do it, and if I could save it by freeing some and leaving others alone, I would also do that.”

-By 1863 Grant’s and Lincoln’s opinions had evolved.
+By 1863 both Grant and Lincoln had evolved on the issue.
 The letter where Grant denied being “what could be called antislavery” continued, “I try to judge fairly and honestly, and it became patent in my mind early in the rebellion that the North and South could never live at peace with each other except as one nation, and that without slavery.
 As anxious as I am to see peace established, I would not therefore be willing to see any settlement until the question is forever settled.”

 When the Emancipation Proclamation allowed for the raising of black troops, Grant wrote President Lincoln, “by arming the negro we have added a powerful ally.
 They will make good soldiers and taking them from the enemy weaken him in the same proportion they strengthen us.”

 With that added strength and Grant in command of the Union Army the Civil War became a war of liberation for enslaved people.
-Julia Grant wrote that Eliza, Dan, Julia, and John were freed by the Emancipation Proclamation, but Missouri being a border state, the proclamation did not technically apply to them.
+Julia Grant wrote that Frederick’s enslaved people who served in the Grant household in St. Louis, Eliza, Dan, Julia, and John were freed by the Emancipation Proclamation, but Missouri being a border state, the proclamation did not technically apply to them.
 They would have received their official freedom along with Frederick Dent’s other enslaved people on Jan 11, 1865 when the Missouri state legislature abolished slavery in its borders.
-Even after the Emancipation Proclamation, Julia Grant was still accompanied by her maid Jules, though likely as a paid servant.
+Even after the Emancipation Proclamation, Julia Grant was still accompanied by her maid, also named Julia, though likely as a paid servant.

 Grant may have been initially ambivalent to the institution of slavery but his wartime experiences showed him that it was morally and practically indefensible and that African Americans would not only make strong allies in defeating the Confederates, but respected citizens in the reunited nation to follow.
 As the 18th President of the reunited nation, he was an advocate and defender of the freedmen’s newly acquired rights, earning the admiration of Frederick Douglas, who believed, “To Grant more than any other man the Negro owes his enfranchisement.”